 Weddings are usually scheduled on Saturdays at 1:00 pm or 3:00 pm, or on Friday afternoon/evening.
 (During the school year, Friday weddings should be scheduled AFTER 3:30 pm to avoid any parking problems.)

 There are a few times in the liturgical year when a wedding cannot be celebrated.
 There are also times in the Church year when the liturgical calendar is less conducive to the celebration of weddings.
 For example, the season of Lent is a time of penance in the life of the church community; that spirit touches and colors all parish liturgies between Ash Wednesday and Easter.
 Fr.
-Rich will discuss this with you if the proposed date for your ceremony is affected.
+Gabriel will discuss this with you if the proposed date for your ceremony is affected.

 Certain civil holidays should also be considered when selecting your preferred date.
 We encourage you to remember that legal holiday weekends throughout the year often provide families and individuals with their only time to enjoy a break from their work schedule without fulfilling other social obligations.
 Thus, Memorial Day, July 4th, Labor Day, Thanksgiving, Christmas, and New Year's weekends should be avoided.

 We will work with you in this process of preparation.
 Some of these preparations include the gathering of certain documents, the completion of a pre-martial inventory, and your participation in a pre-marriage preparation program (Pre-Cana or similar programs.)